-- 1. A completed application for admission. - High School transcript (if applicable).
+- 1. A completed application for admission. - 2.
+High school transcript (if applicable).

-Practical Nursing applicants must also take the Nursing Test, submit a list of three references other than family, submit a physical examination record completed by family physician, submit transcripts, and be interviewed by the nursing staff.
-All applicants must have completed High School or the equivalent.
+Practical Nursing applicants also must take the Nursing Test, submit a list of three references other than family, submit a physical examination record completed by family physician, submit transcripts, and be interviewed by the nursing staff.
+All applicants must have completed high school or the equivalent.

-Paraprofessional Child Care applicants must have a high school diploma or the equivalent, complete the college placement battery and be interviewed for review of test scores.
+Paraprofessional Child Care applicants must have a high school diploma or the equivalent, complete the college placement battery and have an appointment with a counselor for review of test scores.